ssh-broker-config — SSH Connection Broker configuration file format

 connections are allowed from outside the localhost.
 The

-default is no
+default is no.

-attribute specifies the connection profile id that is used for the tunnel.
+The profile attribute specifies the connection profile id that is used for the tunnel.

 is used to adjust SSH Tectia Connector GUI settings.
-The gui
+The gui element has

-four attributes, all of which must have yes
+four attributes, all of which must have yes or

-as the value.
+no as the value.
 These settings have no effect if SSH Tectia Connector

 has not been installed on the system.

-attribute controls whether the SSH Tectia
+The hide-tray-icon attribute controls whether the SSH Tectia

 tray icon is displayed in the system tray.
 The default is

-(the tray icon is displayed).
+no (the tray icon is displayed).

-attribute controls whether the
+The show-exit-button attribute controls whether the

 Exit button is displayed in the SSH Tectia Connector shortcut menu.
 The default is

-attribute defines whether the SSH Tectia Connector
+The show-admin attribute defines whether the SSH Tectia Connector

 Administration GUI is accessible to the users.
 The default is

-attribute defines whether SSH Tectia Connector
+The enable-connector attribute defines whether SSH Tectia Connector

 is active and capturing connections.
-The default is yes
+The default is yes.

-The show-security-notification
+The show-security-notification attribute defines

 whether the SSH Tectia Connector security notification is shown upon establishing a

 secure application tunnel.
-The default is yes
+The default is yes.

-Element (SSH Tectia Connector)The Filter Engine element defines the SSH Tectia Connector filter rules.
+filter-engine Element (SSH Tectia Connector)The Filter Engine element defines the SSH Tectia Connector filter rules.
 These settings have no effect if SSH Tectia Connector has not been installed on the system.

-The top level element is filter-engine
+The top level element is filter-engine.
+It has one

-.
+attribute: ip-generate-start.
 This attribute defines the

 start address of the pseudo IP address space.
 Pseudo IPs are generated